A diagrammatic approach to reflection functors: Quasi-inverse

-Diagram (U) commutes by Proposition \ref{prop:monoidality} (4), and (V) is commutative by Lemma \ref{lem:sigmaR}.
-It is easy to see that all the other inner diagrams of (\ref{pic:16}) commutes, hence it suffices to prove that the outer diagram of (\ref{pic:16}) commutes.
+It is easy to see that all the inner diagrams of Figure \ref{fig:8} except (U), (U'), (V), (V'), (W) and (W') are commutative.
+Hence, it suffices to prove that these six diagrams and the outer diagram commute.